systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 * Below that are two Output Sockets - one named `Exposed Ports` and the other named `Container Image` (we will go into more detail about these later.)
 * There is a red X warning in the bottom right corner of the Asset, which represents a Qualification failure.
   * **What is a Qualification?**
  Qualifications are like built-in, real-time tests for your Model, letting you know when an Asset has not met all the requirements to function in the real world (i.e. whether it is 'qualified for use').
-Qualifications can be built into specific Assets or into the Workspace itself (more on that in the Customization section of this tutorial).
+Qualifications can be built into specific Assets or into the Canvas itself (more on that in the Customization section of this tutorial).

 You can investigate the Qualification failure in the `Diagram Outline Panel`.
 Click on the red X to see that your Docker `Image` is not qualified because there is an error parsing the image name: your registry has no Docker `Image` with the name 'si-8356'.